kisonecat/chart/README.md

 # Charts for plotting (academic) courses

 A 'chart' is a node in a decentralized network of gradebooks, and it stores local data for learners and their progress on worksheets.
 A navigational chart helps plan geographical courses; these charts helps plan (academic) courses.
-In summary, a chart
+In summary, a chart:

 - provides identity for learners
 - handles course enrollment